ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Upgrading to 2.5.0

-:  Upgrading from 2.4.3
+Upgrading from 2.4.3
-      When upgrading from version 2.4.3, set the `compliance_pipeline_repo_name` variable to `compliance-pipelines` to prevent the forced replacement of the compliance-pipelines tool integration.
+:   When upgrading from version 2.4.3, set the `compliance_pipeline_repo_name` variable to `compliance-pipelines` to prevent the forced replacement of the compliance-pipelines tool integration.

 Do not set this variable if upgrading from `2.0.3` to `2.5.0`.
-{: #important}
+{: important}

-:  Upgrading from 2.0.3
+Upgrading from 2.0.3
-During the upgrade process, an unused Terraform resource of type `random_string` is destroyed.
+:   During the upgrade process, an unused Terraform resource of type `random_string` is destroyed.

 Fixed issues
 :   The slack-notifications pipeline property is now correctly calculated when enabling the Slack tool integration.